 I wake up slowly feeling rested and relaxed after a deep sleep.
 I turn and curl up in a fetal position soaking in all of the warmth under the covers as the light of day starts to illuminate the curtains of my hotel room.
 Then I hear it – pitter patter, pitter patter on the glass window.
 My brain slowly flickers on and makes sense of the sounds.
 Damn…it’s raining, now what I am going to do?

-Ireland will throw all sorts of weather at you so it’s pretty likely that during your holiday time in Ireland it will rain, blow, and downpour at some point – probably many times.
-So it’s great to have a few ideas in your itinerary for what to do on a rainy day along Ireland’s Wild Atlantic Way.
+Ireland will throw all sorts of weather at you so it’s likely to rain, blow, and downpour at some point during your holiday – probably many times.
+So it’s great to have a few ideas in your itinerary for what to do on a rainy day driving the Wild Atlantic Way.

 While the weather was wild outside, my imagination ran wild inside.
-If you are a daydreamer like myself, the moment you step into the house you’ll be transported into another era of clinking fine china in dining halls, waltzing in ball gowns, and secret business being done in the library.
-The Bantry House artifacts were a result of extensive family travel in Europe and Russia in the 1820’s.
+If you are a daydreamer like myself, the moment you step into the house you’ll be transported into another era.
+One of clinking fine china in dining halls, waltzing in ball gowns, and secret business being done in the library.
+The Bantry House artifacts were a result of extensive family travel in Europe and Russia in the 1820s.

 And when the rain lets up don’t miss the beautiful Bantry House Gardens surrounding the property!